Tips when using empower and large file sizes (20MB+) with OneDrive, SharePoint, or co-authoring

 -

-Only one user performs these actions at a time
+Only one user performs these actions at a time, and before your co-author/sharing session.

 Best practice: